flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ConfirmForgotPassword
-### Allows a user to enter a confirmation code to reset a forgotten password.
+> Allows a user to enter a confirmation code to reset a forgotten password.<br/>

 #### Input Parameters
 * `Action` - _required_